dks53/robo-advisor/README.md

 The program will then conduct a two-step validation to ensure that the symbol you entered was correct and that data for that stock is available in the database.

+Once validations are completed, the program will run the necessary calculations and create an output.

 ### Output

-The program will then provide the following output:
+The program will provide the following output:

 ```sh
 --------------------------------